Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 A collection of various metadata tied to the event.

-- `isLocalEvent` - Whether the node was created on the same node that `onEvent` is currently being executed on.
+- `isLocalEvent` - Whether the event was created on the same node that `onEvent` is currently being executed on.

 - `tags` - The tags that were attached to the event when it was emitted.

 - `timestampMicros` - **Microseconds** since [Epoch](https://en.wikipedia.org/wiki/Unix_time) on the
   node that emitted the event, at time of emission.
+If time on the node was wrong, this timestamp will also be wrong.

-- `timestampAsDate` - A function that returns the timestamp as a plain JS `Date` object.
+- `timestampAsDate` - A function that returns the `timestampMicros` converted to a plain JS `Date` object.

 - `lamport` - Timestamp according to [Lamport Clock](https://en.wikipedia.org/wiki/Lamport_timestamp).
-This is useful for debugging.
+This is only useful for debugging.
 Events are fed ordered by Lamport timestamp ascending.

 - `eventId` - A unique identifier for the event.
 Every event has exactly one `eventId` which is unique